Yelp/elastalert/docs/source/ruletypes.rst

 ``buffer_time``: This options allows the rule to override the ``buffer_time`` global setting defined in config.yaml.
 (Optional, time)

+``query_delay``: This option will cause ElastAlert to subtract a time delta from every query, causing the rule ot run with a delay.
+This is useful is the data is Elasticsearch doesn't get indexed immediately.
+(Optional, time)

 ``max_query_size``: The maximum number of documents that will be downloaded from Elasticsearch in a single query.
 If you expect a large number of results, consider using ``use_count_query`` for the rule.
 If this limit is reached, a warning will be logged but ElastAlert will continue without downloading more results.
 This setting will